Meadowbank, New South Wales: Commercial area

 Meadowbank is a mixed commercial-residential area.
 Meadowbank features a small group of shops on either side of Meadowbank railway station and a shopping centre within the residential apartment complex to the south, along Bay Drive.

-Meadowbank TAFE is situated on the east side of the station and is a major educational institution.
+Meadowbank has waterfront high-rise apartments with views of the Parramatta River, and cafés and restaurants along the water's edge.

-Meadowbank is undergoing gentrification, with many of its factories being demolished and replaced by waterfront high-rise apartments with views of the Parramatta River, and cafés and restaurants being opened along the water's edge.
+Meadowbank TAFE is situated on the east side of the station.
+It is one of the largest TAFE NSW colleges in Sydney, at approximately 15 thousand square metres.

 Transport

 Meadowbank is easily accessible by Road, Ferry, Bus and Train.
 Meadowbank experiences limited traffic as major roads circle rather than run through the suburb.
-Lane Cove road to the east, Victoria Road to the north and Adelaide Street to the West.
+Lane Cove Road to the east, Victoria Road to the north and Adelaide Street to the West.
 Other central roads include Constitution Road, Meadow Crescent and Bank Street.

-Meadowbank railway station is on the Northern Line of the Sydney Trains network.
+Meadowbank railway station is on the Main Northern railway line.
 Meadowbank has two side platforms.
-The station is served by two trains per hour each way, with additional trains on weekday peak hours.
-The station is within walking distance of a ferry wharf served by Sydney to Parramatta ferries.
+The station is served by four trains per hour each way, with additional trains on weekday peak hours.
+The station is within walking distance of Meadowbank ferry wharf served by Sydney to Parramatta ferries.

 Meadowbank has a ferry wharf on the Parramatta River as part of the Sydney Ferries network.
 The next wharf west is Sydney Olympic Park and east is Kissing Point.
 The ferry primarily services tourists on weekends and city workers during the week.
-RiverCat catamaran type ferries work the Parramatta River route due to shallow waters, particularly during low tides.